ropensci/roweb3/content/blog/2022-10-04-censo2017-one-year-after/index.md

 </table>

-From the previous summarised data we can see that in the capitol, 52,710 individuals are living in substandard housing, in this case expressed in the "Mediagua, Mejora, Rancho o Choza" category.
+From the previous summarised data we can see that in the capitol, 52,710 individuals are living in substandard housing (Mediagua, Mejora, Rancho o Choza).

 We shouldn’t forget to close the database connection.